 Policies and principles that guide the conduct of externally sponsored programs at Savannah State University include the following:

 - Awards and contracts are made to SSU, which bears ultimate responsibility for all sponsored programs and is legally responsible for those activities.
 The principal investigator (PI) is responsible, working on behalf of SSU, for the development, management, and completion of the externally sponsored program.
-Any agreement between SSU and an external sponsor must have institutional approval in advance.
-The purpose of this approval is to ensure that the project conforms to administrative and fiscal policies of SSU and does not conflict with the rights of other scholars or with other institutional commitments.
+Any agreement between SSU and an external sponsor must have institutional approval in advance (obtained prior to submission).
+The purpose of this approval is to ensure that the project conforms to administrative and fiscal policies of SSU and does not conflict with other institutional commitments.
 The authorizing signature(s) on a proposal represents SSU's agreement to proceed with the project, if funded.

 - University employees must disclose any significant financial interests that would appear to be affected by the research or other conflicts of interest prior to a proposal submission to an external agency.

 - Scientific misconduct in science is defined as fabrication, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 Each institution which receives or applies for a research, research training, or research related grant or cooperative agreement under the PHS Act must submit an annual assurance (42 CFR Parts 50 and 93).
-Institutional procedures are in place for dealing with allegations of misconduct.
+Research misconduct Institutional policies and procedures are in place for dealing with allegations of misconduct.
 Research training programs funded by NSF, NIH, and other federal agencies are required to integrate Responsible Conduct of Research (RCR) training for student participants in the training program.

-- All projects involving living animals and humans, or hazardous or potentially hazardous substances, must follow the safeguards established by SSU, the funding agency, and any applicable laws and regulations.
+- All projects involving living animals and humans, or hazardous or potentially hazardous substances, must follow the guidelines established by SSU, the funding agency, and any applicable laws and regulations.